TosbackCgusBridge-Bot/CGUs-versions/Thestreet/Privacy Policy.md

 **CONTACTING US**

-If you have any questions about this Privacy Policy, please contact us at privacy@thestreet.comor:
+If you have any questions about this Privacy Policy, please contact us at privacy@thestreet.com or:

            Customer Service
            TheStreet, Inc.